Residential Treatment and Day Treatment for Adolescents with Depression

 Residential treatment in Atlanta is our most intensive level of care for teen depression treatment.
 Residential treatment often is the best next step for adolescents ages 14 to 17 leaving a hospital or acute care facility.

-The goal of our teen depression treatment program is to help adolescent clients build resilience and skills to live a balanced and healthy life.
+The goal of our teen depression treatment program is to help adolescent clients learn skills to manage symptoms and reduce impulsive behaviors.
 Family programming helps parents and other caregivers learn to support their teens effectively while fostering healing and growth for the whole family.

 Effective Medication Therapy for Teen Depression